 We are a commercial-stage, pharmaceutical company focused on developing and commercializing innovative therapies for patients living with rare neurological diseases as well as patients living with other neurological diseases who have unmet medical needs.
 Our product, WAKIX (pitolisant), is a first-in-class molecule with a novel mechanism of action ("MOA") specifically designed to increase histamine signaling in the brain by binding to H3 receptors.
 In August 2019, WAKIX was approved by the U.S. Food and Drug Administration (the "FDA") for the treatment of excessive daytime sleepiness ("EDS") in adult patients with narcolepsy, and its U.S. commercial launch was initiated in November 2019.
 In October 2020, WAKIX was approved by the FDA for the treatment of cataplexy in adult patients with narcolepsy.
+In June 2024, the FDA approved WAKIX for the treatment of excessive daytime sleepiness in pediatric patients, six years and older, with narcolepsy.
 WAKIX is the first-and-only approved product for patients with narcolepsy that is not scheduled as a controlled substance by the U.S. Drug Enforcement Administration (the "DEA").